the aesthetic is proletarianized

 II.

 Rosset again: “it is the fate of everything that exists to deny, by its very existence, any form of different reality.”
-The fate of the woman in Nomadland is cruel optimism: but hey, the Boomer says, “at least she chose to exist problematically.”
-There is indeed a perverse a dignity in her apparent free choice to not remain in the comfort of her boyfriends home.
-It is this illusion of choice that effaces the entire thing and flings her into the cauldron of liberal equality: she is one of us proletarians of the aesthetic.
-Make a note to study liberal theories of equality because they have one, even though you wouldn’t know it.
+The fate of the woman protagonist in Nomadland is cruel optimism: but hey, the Boomer says, “at least she chose to exist problematically.”
+And there is definitely a dignity in her apparent free choice to not remain in the comfort of her boyfriend’s home.
+It is the illusion of choice that underpins liberal equality.

-Nomadland is certainly right about one thing: falling into a total pauperized retirement often happens with one’s family totally oblivious & in denial about it happening.
+Nomadland certainly depicts one thing very accurately: falling into a pauperized retirement often happens as one’s family is totally oblivious and in denial about it happening.
 I’ve seen this.
-You’ve probably seen this.
-The discourse doesn’t see anything.
-It simply maintains, it exchanges one pressurized and agitated enjoyment with another stand-in product, what Lacan called the master signifier, the S1.
-But this product of enjoyment isn’t up to the task, the stand-in does not relieve.
-This is what Lukács calls reification.
-And just because discourse does not depend on a worldview, we sure miss the worldview of the working class don’t we.
+You may have seen this.
+The liberal tradition has blinded most of us to it.
+The function of discourse is to exchange one pressurized and agitated enjoyment with another stand-in product, what Lacan called the master signifier, the S1.
+But this product of enjoyment isn’t up to the task, the stand-in does not relieve the deeper splitness or disjointedness of the subject.

 III.